thomasboyt/shootmania-server-script/README.md

 * `/findmap <search>` - Find a map from a partial string match
 * `/changemap <map>` - Ends the current map and changes to the one you choose.
 Requires the full name of the map - use `/findmap` to find it.
 * `/getmodesettings` - Dumps all of the settings for the current game mode to your chat box.
 Press "C" to maximize the chat if you can't see all of them at once.
 * `/setmodesettings <key> <value>` - Set a setting for the game mode.
-Usually doesn't take affect until the next round, or sometimes match/map.
+Usually doesn't take effect until the next round, or sometimes match/map.

 **Player management:**